 Condition Type and Severity

-The specific condition and its severity are the primary factors.
-Controlled high blood pressure on a single medication may add little to your premium.
-A recent heart bypass or active cancer treatment could double it or more.
-Conditions affecting the heart, brain, and lungs typically attract the highest loadings.
+The nature of your condition and how serious it is carry the greatest weight in the screening outcome.
+Controlled high blood pressure on stable medication may barely affect your premium.
+A recent cardiac procedure or ongoing cancer treatment could multiply it several times over.
+Conditions involving the heart, brain, and lungs generally attract the steepest loadings.

 📅